 - Groups = Employee, Manager, Volunteer

-Your results would include data for All funds that were correlated with Campaign 1 and Appeal 1 and Individual and Employee or Manager or Volunteer.
+Your results would include data for all funds correlated with Campaign 1, Appeal 1, and Individual donors, in either Employee, Manager, or Volunteer groups.

-The values contained in Fund, Campaign, Appeal, will depend on your configuration.
+The values contained in Fund, Campaign, or Appeal will depend on your configuration.
 Donor Type includes only Individual and Organization.
 Pledge Revenue offers two options:

-- Donation: These are donations that are entered and are not associated with a pledge template, matching gift, or recurring template.
+- Donation—These are donations that are not associated with a pledge template, matching gift, or recurring template.
 They're regular one-time donations.

-- Recurring: These are donations received that are connected to a recurring template.
+- Recurring—These are donations that are associated with a recurring credit card donation template.

-- Matching: These are donations received that are connected to a matching gift.
+- Matching—These are donations that are associated with a matching gift.

-- Pledge Payment: These are donations received and connected to a pledge installment.
-This includes only pledge payments received.
-Pledge installments that are unpaid or written off will be excluded.
+- Pledge Payment—These are donations connected to paying off a pledge installment.
+This report excludes pledge installments that are unpaid or written off.

-- Donation: These are donations entered that are not associated with a pledge template, matching gift, or recurring template.
-They're regular one-time donations.
+- Donation—These are donations not associated with a pledge template, matching gift, or recurring template.
+They are regular one-time donations.

-- Recurring: These are donations received that are connected to a recurring template.
+- Recurring—These are donations that are associated with a recurring template.
 Count the installments received, not summing unpaid installments.

-- Matching: These are donations received that are connected to a matching gift.
+- Matching—These are donations that are associated with a matching gift.

-- Pledge: This is the value of the entire Pledge that's entered.
-Because we're counting Pledge, we do not count Pledge Payments, as this would be double counting.
+- Pledge—This is the entire value of the Pledge.
+Salsa CRM does not count Pledge Payments, as this would be double-counting.

-- What's Excluded: Pledge Payment - These are donations received and connected to a pledge installment.
-Because we're counting Pledge, we do not count Pledge Payments, as this would be double counting.
+- What's Excluded: Pledge Payment—These are donations received and connected to a pledge installment.
+Salsa CRM does not count Pledge Payments, as this would be double counting.

 Save Filter Settings